Call our licensed agents toll free 844.855.0163

 Before filling an insurance policy claim, think about how much the company may reimburse you for the loss and whether it's worth it to file the claim.
 If a thief stole a 20-year-old TV and you have actual cash value coverage, you may get very little.

-How do renters insurance policy payouts work?
+How does a renters insurance deductible work?

 The renters insurance company will review the claim.
 It may send a representative to review the situation.